 The End of Heavy Metal?

 German automaker Audi has been utilizing aluminum alloys in its manufacturing processes since the 90s.
 Mark Allen is the Collision Programs & Workshop Equipment Specialist for Audi.
 According to Allen, while Audi saw & recognized the potential of applying the strong yet lightweight aluminum alloys used in the aerospace industries in vehicle manufacturing, the cost of manufacturing and repairing aluminum vehicles has prohibited other larger manufacturers from following suit.
-Audi’s relatively small production levels , technology-focused culture, and luxury price point enabled them to be leaders in the fabrication of automobiles using aluminum alloys, creating vehicles that are lightweight & fuel efficient without sacrificing cabin space or power performance.
-And while luxury brands like Jaguar, Mercedes, and Cadillac have already begun incorporating aluminum body components in existing models, mass market auto manufacturers will likely now follow suit in order to meet CAFE standards.
-Even Ford is contemplating a largely aluminum bodied F-150 pickup for 2014.
+Audi’s relatively small production levels, technology-focused culture, and luxury price point enabled them to be leaders in the fabrication of automobiles using aluminum alloys, creating vehicles that are lightweight & fuel efficient without sacrificing cabin space or power performance.
+And while luxury brands like Jaguar, Mercedes, and Cadillac have already begun incorporating aluminum body components in existing models, mass-market auto manufacturers will likely follow suit to meet CAFE standards.
+Even Ford is contemplating a largely aluminum-bodied F-150 pickup for 2014.